Why Transfer to MU?

 We do have a partial listing of classes that are commonly transferred into Manchester from other institutions.
 These are NOT all the courses that are accepted, but a sampling.
 Please contact us with questions regarding a specific course(s) from your college or university.

 Students who attend or plan to attend Ivy Tech can take advantage of our Bridge Program.
 Manchester has designated specific courses that are transferable so that you may plan ahead.

 The best way to find out if Manchester is a good fit for you is to visit us.
 Manchester offers several visit options.

 - Transfer Visit Days are days designed especially for students thinking about transferring to Manchester.
 You'll meet with admissions staff, take a tour and have lunch.
 You can also meet with faculty members and coaches and sit in on a class.
-The dates for the transfer visit days are:

 - You may schedule Individual Visits Monday through Friday and still experience the options above.

 - Saturday Visits provide a structured experience with a welcome/admissions session, tour and information about our academic programs.

 To apply for admission to Manchester University as a transfer student, you can apply online using Manchester's Application or via The Common Application.
 You also will need to submit the following items:

 - Official Transcripts: Official, final transcripts from high school and all colleges you have attended must be sent to the Office of Admissions.
 GED scores are also accepted.
 If you have been out of school more than five years you still must submit transcripts, but work experience and other accomplishments will be given considerable weight.
 Please submit information about these experiences in writing.